portsentry/portsentry/docs/portsentry.conf.md

 1 = Block UDP/TCP scans.
 This option will block the attacking host after the scan is detected using the technique specified in the KILL_ROUTE and/or KILL_HOSTS_DENY section below.
 If KILL_ROUTE is defined, it will run first, followed by KILL_HOSTS_DENY if it is set.
 If the KILL_RUN_CMD option is set, the command will also be executed.

-NOTE: These options are preserved as a legacy option for those who cannot use an external tool to block the attacking host or has some specific use-case, where this method is preferred.
+NOTE: These options are preserved as a legacy option for those who cannot use an external tool to block the attacking host or have some specific use-case, where this method is preferred.

 2 = Run external command only (KILL_RUN_CMD).
-This option will only run the external command specified in the KILL_RUN_CMD
+This option will only run the external command specified in the KILL_RUN_CMD.

 ## KILL_ROUTE="<shell command>"

-The KILL_ROUTE option is used to drop blacklist the attacking host.
+The KILL_ROUTE option is used to drop or blacklist the attacking host.
 This can be done in a number of ways depending on your OS.
 The string $TARGET$ is replaced with the attacking host.

 ### Example